The Colli Aretini include Valdarno & Cortona

 What will you find in a Chianti from Arezzo?

 Red grapes, and, in particular, Sangiovese since there is a legal stipulation of a minimum of 70 percent for a Chianti wine (80% for a Chianti Classico).
-It might sound a bit silly to emphasize that, but actually some of the earliest notes about Chianti wine in 1398 prove that it actually started out as a white wine.
+It might sound a bit silly to emphasize that, but actually, some of the earliest notes about Chianti wine in 1398 prove that it actually started out as a white wine.
 However, since 2006, the use of white grape varieties such as Malvasia and Trebbiano have been prohibited in “Chianti Classico”.
 But that doesn’t extend to everywhere because, Cortona DOC also includes white grapes such as Chardonnay, Sauvignon Blanc, Grechetto and Italian Riesling.
 Of course, all of the grapes must be grown in or around the hill town of Cortona with an altitude between 800 - 1600 feet.

 Where do you start?

 Arezzo and the local producers have actually made it quite easy to visit their vineyards and savor their wines.
-There is a calendar of events called I Giorni del Vino that run from April until October where two different vineyards will open the doors to their production and cantina every week… and open a couple of bottles from 3 - 7 pm, all for a fixed price of 5€ per person.
+There is a calendar of events called I Giorni del Vino that run from May until October where two different vineyards will open the doors to their production and winery every week... and open a couple of bottles from 3 - 7 pm, all for a fixed promotional price of 5€ per person.
 Read this article for more details and the calendar of vineyards which are open.

 If you prefer to let someone else take over the driving, so you can relax and truly enjoy the scenery . . . and the wine tasting, then you can either chose an organized tour or you can organize one yourself and hire a driver.
 You can still pick and choose your vineyards and wines - you just don’t have to mess with counting how many glasses you have tasted!
 Check out these organized tour opportunities.